katysaintin/hors-kadre-yvelines/articles/17_IA_AuServiceDuHandicapEN.md

 Not as a shortcut.
 Not as a replacement for thinking.

-But as a structure — a way to organize thoughts, break complexity into steps, and externalize what was stuck inside.
+But as a structure.

+A way to organize thoughts, break complexity into steps, and externalize what was stuck inside.

+**AI doesn’t create intelligence.
+It removes friction.**

 ## And everything changed